 - delayed growth in children.

-UC and CD can present themselves either in an acute or chronic form and can be characterised by flare ups or exacerbations and periods of remission.
-The severity of symptoms, period of remission and length of flare up vary from person to person. the investigation of CD or UC by a doctor usually involves taking a history of symptoms from the patient followed by a general examination and a series of more specific analysis such as rectal, bowel and blood tests, along with x-rays and analysis of stool samples.
+Crohn's disease and ulcerative colitis are chronic conditions and can be characterised by flare ups and periods of remission.
+The severity of symptoms, periods of remission and length of flare up vary from person to person.
+The investigation of CD or UC by a doctor usually involves taking a history of symptoms from the patient followed by a general examination and a series of more specific analysis such as rectal, bowel and blood tests, along with x-rays and analysis of stool samples.

 It can often take time to confirm a diagnosis of CD or UC as the symptoms of both are shared with quite a number of other diseases.
 It is therefore necessary to exclude other causes before a definite diagnosis can be made.

-Please see" links" for other websites with information on IBD
+Please see Useful Links for further resources and websites with information on IBD.